What is athlete’s foot?

 - Tolnaftate (Tinactin)

-Doctors also recommend soaking your feet in saltwater and diluted vinegar to help dry up blisters.
+Doctors also recommend some home remedies for the athlete’s foot.
+Such as soaking your feet in saltwater and diluted vinegar to help dry up blisters.

 Complications of Athlete’s Foot: